 2.3.
 Each competitor will be responsible for their boats being in compliance with the class rules.

-3. FEES: The entry fee for the event will be $25/boat for Optimist and BIC classes, $30/boat for the 420 class.
+3. FEES: The entry fee for the event will be $25/boat for Optimist and O’Pen Skiff classes, $30/boat for the 420 and RS Feva class.

 4. SCHEDULE OF EVENTS: